-My two-year-old daughter, Loma, wearing a green-and-yellow South Africa football jersey, crept through the tiny patch of woods north of the Herbert W. Armstrong College soccer pitch with me on Sunday morning, July 21, to watch the blue boys of dorm 6B take on 5B in an enthralling Philadelphia Youth Camp flag football game.
+My 2-year-old daughter, Loma, wearing a green-and-yellow South Africa football jersey, crept through the tiny patch of woods north of the Herbert W. Armstrong College soccer pitch with me on Sunday morning, July 21, to watch the blue boys of dorm 6B take on 5B in an enthralling Philadelphia Youth Camp flag football game.

 Flag football instructor Jason Cocomise and his sons, Titus and Marcus, were already under the big white-and-yellow-striped tent next to midfield, along with assistants Kyle Hardin, Zechariah Henderson and Aebra Hayes.
 Loma wandered off to explore the piles of equipment while I chatted with Mr. Cocomise and Titus about the Chicago White Sox.

 Dorm 6B’s counselor, Daniel Cocomise, was absent from the class due to a strange tradition at pyc: the counselor swap.
 Assistant Rufaro Manyepa commandeered the dorm, and 6G counselor Stephanie Szabo supported him and the boys with a cooling spray bottle and bundles of encouragement.